About Ellen Cohen

 The leadership of St. Stephen’s Episcopal Church approached CM Cohen to request a 1,000-foot alcohol-free zone to surround their on-campus elementary school classrooms, similar to the alcohol-free zones that public elementary schools enjoy.
 CM Cohen determined that the safety of young students must be a priority.
 With the support of the Lancaster Place Civic Association, in which the church resides, she was able to pass an ordinance that will protect these children from having liquor stores built next to their elementary school.

-A major initiative which CM Cohen was able to have reviewed by the Quality of Life Committee was the Houston Equal Rights Ordinance (HERO).
-This ordinance prohibits discrimination on the basis of certain protected characteristics, such as ethnicity, race, religion, age, sexual orientation, gender identity, veteran status, and others.
-HERO was approved by Council in May 2014 and, due to CM Cohen’s strong advocacy, Houstonians impacted by discrimination in employment or in public accommodations now have a local option to have their situation addressed by the City of Houston.
+A major initiative which CM Cohen was able to have reviewed by the Quality of Life Committee was the Houston Equal Rights Ordinance.
+This ordinance prohibited discrimination on the basis of certain protected characteristics, such as ethnicity, race, religion, age, sexual orientation, gender identity, veteran status, and others.
+Due to CM Cohen’s strong advocacy, the Equal Rights Ordinance was approved by Council in May 2014, allowing Houstonians impacted by discrimination in employment or in public accommodations to have a local option to have their situation addressed by the City of Houston.
+However, the Equal Rights Ordinance was repealed in November, 2015.

 District C is home to over 215,000 people and over 70 active civic clubs, and attending their meetings and ensuring that their voices are heard has been an essential objective for the District C team.
 To help her office track the ideas and concerns of this plethora of groups, CM Cohen created the Cohen Ambassador Program (CAP), which designates a volunteer from each civic association as a point-person for issues in their respective communities.
 The CAP program has proved to be highly successful by enabling ambassadors to trade stories about challenges and successes in their various neighborhoods, providing one another with guidance on common problems.